frecklebars/brobotto/README.md

 ### other features:
-* has a 5% chance of saying something witty that has a 100% chance of being something dumb
+* has a slight chance of saying something witty that has a 100% chance of being something dumb
 * will brighten ur day if you type `:)`
 * replies to your `bro`s like the real bro he is
 * says `nice` when he needs to